-Challenge 169, page 164: A light microscope is basically made of two converging lenses.
+Challenge 170, page 164: A light microscope is basically made of two converging lenses.
 One lens - or lens system - produces an enlarged real image and the second one produces an enlarged virtual image of the previous real image.
-Figure 190 also shows that microscopes always turn images upside down.
-Due to the wavelength of light, light microscopes have a maximum resolution of about 1 μ m.
+Figure 191 also shows that microscopes always turn images upside down.
+Due to the wavelength of light, light microscopes have a maximum resolution of about 1 $\mu$ m.
 Note that the magnification of microscopes is unlimited; what is limited is their resolution.
 This is exactly the same behaviour shown by digital images.
 The resolution is simply the size of the smallest possible pixel that makes sense.

 The microscope seems to have been invented by Girolamo Fracastro in 1538.
 The first viable microscopes were built in the Netherlands around 1590.
 Progress in microscopes was so slow because glass and lens production was extremely difficult at those times, especially for small lenses.
 Therefore, David Brewster proposed in 1819 to build a microscope using the lens of a fish eye; when this idea was realized with the lens of an eel, it resulted in a microscope with astonishing performance.
-To learn more about microscopes, read the beautiful text by ELIZA-BETH M. SLATER & HENRY S. SLATER, Light and Electron Microscopy, Cambridge University
+To learn more about microscopes, read the beautiful text by ELIZA-BETH M. SLATER & HENRY S. SLATER, Light and Electron Microscopy, Cambridge University Press, 1993, or explore dedicated websites, such as www.mikroskopie-muenchen.de or micro. magnet.fsu.edu/primer/techniques.

-FIGURE 190 One lens made the oldest commercial microscope, from 1680 (length c.
+FIGURE 191 One lens made the oldest commercial microscope, from 1680 (length c.
 8 cm, to be held close to the eye), but two converging lenses make a modern microscope (photo WikiCommons).